-Great Britain's Jones wins European gold in Poland
+Jones & GB archers win European gold in Poland

 European Games 2023: Great Britain's Jade Jones wins women's 57kg taekwondo gold

-Last updated on .From the section Taekwondo
+Last updated on .From the section Sport

 Team GB's two-time Olympic taekwondo champion Jade Jones clinched women's 57kg gold at the European Games.